venom90/keycloak-compose/README.md

 make keycloak-compose
 ```

-After successful initialization, Keycloak will be accessible on http://localhost:8083
+After successful initialization, Keycloak will be accessible on http://localhost:8083 and login with username admin, password admin.
+You can change the variables as per your need.
+For more details on Keycloak configuration see [All Configuration](https://www.keycloak.org/server/all-config)